 Variable costs total average: 1,205 EUR for the first month, 330 EUR from them is mandatory.

-With the household costs, you never know ahead what you need to buy in a new country, what is missed in your new apartment, in the kitchen equipment, and other important for living items.
+With the household costs, you never know what you need to buy in a new country, what is missed in your new apartment, kitchen equipment, and other critical living items.

-So the minimum will be 500 EUR but you almost 100% will need more unless you are moving in the shared apartment where you will get everything ready.
+So the minimum will be 500 EUR, but you almost 100% will need more unless you move into a shared apartment where you will get everything ready.

-Conclusion: you will need to save up a maximum of 10,930 EUR and a minimum of 4,845 EUR to be able to move to Germany and pay you for the first two months.
+Conclusion: you will need to save up a maximum of 10,930 EUR and a minimum of 4,845 EUR to be able to move to Germany and support yourself for the first two months.

-For 2020 the average salary in Germany is around 3,700 EUR gross per month.
-It’s not that bad, consequently, living costs are relatively high too.
+For 2022 the average salary in Germany is around 3,700 EUR gross per month.
+It’s not that bad; consequently, living costs are relatively high too.

-It would be hard to get by for less than 1,000 EUR a month as an adult in Germany, you will need at least 1,500 EUR – 2,000 EUR per month to be able to rent an apartment instead of a room.
+It would be hard to get by for less than 1,000 EUR a month as an adult in Germany; you will need at least 1,500 EUR – 2,000 EUR per month to rent an apartment and have a modest lifestyle.
 Students can usually cover living costs for around 850 EUR – 1,000 EUR a month.

-When moving to Germany, you will pay for some things significantly less and for some significantly more, depending on what you get used to at home.
+When moving to Germany, you will pay for some things significantly less and some considerably more, depending on what you get used to at home.

-If we compare Berlin and New York eating out and buying beer is 50% cheaper than New Your, you’ll also save more than 50% buying groceries in Berlin instead of New York.
+If we compare Berlin and New York, eating out is 50% cheaper than in New York, and you’ll also save more than 50% buying groceries in Berlin instead of New York.

 With a monthly ticket for excellent public transportation, you will save up if using a car.

-Of course, rent is the biggest expense, dent matter in which country you are living.
-Prices are very vary depending on location.
-As a student, you can pay as much as 300 EUR for a room in a shared apartment or 600 EUR for a small flat.
+Rent is the biggest expense.
+It’s very must depend on in which city you are living.
+Prices wildly vary depending on location.
+As a student, you can pay as much as 300 EUR for a room in a shared apartment or 600 EUR for a studio.
 See more detailed information on housing below.

-To see how much you will pay for rent check out the article about apartment search in Germany.
+To see how much you will pay for rent, check out the article about rent prices in Germany.

 Groceries can be cheap and expensive at the same time.
-Food from the discounts supermarkets in times cheaper than from more luxury ones and not worse in quality.
+Products from discount supermarkets are much more affordable than from average supermarkets.

-Overall, groceries and other sundries tend to be much cheaper in Germany than in other western European countries.
+Overall, groceries tend to be much cheaper in Germany than in many other European countries.

-This is especially true of meat, cheese, bread, beer, wine, and vegetables, largely because Germany produces and grows a lot of its own food.
+This is especially true for meat, cheese, milk products, bread, beer, wine, and vegetables, mainly because Germany produces and grows many of its food.
 Beer and bread are fairly cheap because it’s a Grundnahrungsmittel or staple food for Germans.

-Alcohol overall inexpensive in Germany, if you look at Baltic countries it’s in many times cheaper!
+Alcohol overall inexpensive in Germany; if you look at Scandinavic countries, it’s in many times cheaper in Germany!

 Look for Aldi, Netto, and Lidl to save money, this way your weekly shopping won’t extend 40 EUR mark.